-During the celebration of Dia de los Muertos (the Day of the Dead), sugar skulls are often used to decorate the ofrendas (offerings), and they are exactly what their name describes--skull-shaped sugar.
+During the celebration of Dia de los Muertos (the Day of the Dead), sugar skulls are often used to decorate the ofrendas (offerings), and they are exactly what their name describes: skull-shaped sugar.
 Traditional sugar skulls are made from a granulated white sugar mixture that is pressed into special skull molds.
-The sugar mixture is allowed to dry and then the sugar skull is decorated with icing, feathers, colored foil and more.
-While the ingredients of sugar skulls are edible (with the exception of the non-edible decorations you may add) the skulls are generally used for decorative purposes.
-However, there are some small sugar skulls that are made with basic icing and are intended to be consumed.
+The sugar mixture is allowed to dry and then the sugar skull is decorated with icing, feathers, colored foil, and more.
+While the ingredients of sugar skulls are edible (with the exception of the non-edible decorations you may add), the skulls are generally used for decorative purposes.
+There are some small sugar skulls, however, that are made with basic icing and are intended to be consumed.
 Be sure which one is which before taking a bite!

 The First Sugar Skulls

 According to Angela Villalba from the Reign Trading Co., sugar art dates back to the 17th century when Italian missionaries visited the New World.
-Mexicans during that time period had very little money and learned from the Catholic friars how to make decorations out of an ingredient they had plenty of--sugar.
-Molds were made of clay and the sugar decorations were used to adorn the church and gravestones and were a part of the ofrendas: the collection of objects placed on an altar for the holiday.
-For the Dia de los Muertos celebrations, the sugar was pressed into sugar skulls; each sugar skull represented an individual and their name was often inscribed on the forehead of the skull.
+Mexicans during that time period had very little money and learned from the Catholic friars how to make decorations out of an ingredient they had plenty of—sugar.
+Molds were made of clay and the sugar decorations were used to adorn the church, gravestones, and the ofrendas (the collection of objects placed on an altar for the holiday) for Dia de los Muertos celebrations.

 Make Your Own Sugar Skulls

-You can also purchase blank sugar skulls from Reign Trading Company that you can decorate yourself.
-Or you can order small, medium or large sugar skulls from MexGrocer that are decorated for you.
-Please note that some of the decorations (foil, sequins etc.) are not edible and must be removed before consumption.
+You can also purchase blank sugar skulls from Reign Trading Company that you can decorate yourself or you can order small, medium, or large sugar skulls from MexGrocer that are pre-decorated for you.
+Please note that some of the decorations (foil, sequins, etc.) are not edible and must be removed before consumption.